 An executive administrator is responsible for the administrative tasks of corporate executives.
-In this position, one can expect to conduct research, create statistical reports and prepare agendas for top management.
+In this position, one can expect to conduct research, create statistical reports, and prepare agendas for top management.
 Other tasks may include overseeing the office budget and ordering office supplies.
 An executive administrator is less likely to perform the basic clerical tasks of a secretary.
 They may even have some managerial tasks.
 These professionals usually work in office settings, but some may conduct their work remotely.

 A bachelor's degree in a business-related field is beneficial and may be helpful for those looking to become executive administrators.
 Many applicants also need several years of prior work experience to advance to an executive position.
-The following table contains the main requirements for being an executive administrator:

 |Degree Level||Bachelor's degree or higher preferred by many employers|

 |Degree Field||Business or a similar field|

 |Key Skills||Organizational, written and verbal communication, interpersonal skills, and familiarity with database, spreadsheet, accounting and business software|

 |Salary (Jan 2016)||$53,919 per year (Median salary for executive administrators)|